 The Centre for Child Wellbeing and Protection

-SOSS is a new School comprising what was the School of Social Science and the School of Education.
+SOSS is a new School comprising what was the Faculty of Social Sciences.
 SASS was an integrated multi-disciplinary grouping of around 40 academic staff with research and teaching interests in sociology, social policy, criminology, housing studies, social work and dementia.
 The School received the highest possible ratings for Sociology and Social Work in the most recent teaching quality exercises.
 There is a sustained successful research record and in the 2014 Research Excellence Framework, 75% of the research was assessed as internationally excellent or world leading, with the top 24% of the work judged as world leading.

 The School had an international reputation for its research work on social gerontology, social responses to dementia, children and young people, child welfare and protection, families and relationships, problem solving justice, women in prisons, violence against women, qualitative research with a variety of service users, the reuse of qualitative social survey data sets, inclusionary policy and governance, housing studies, minorities experiences of social services and exclusion, social and ethnic identity and quantitative longitudinal analysis of large scale social survey data sets.